The ergonomics of transverse ocarinas

 Ergonomics and visual design

 Ocarinas, even ones intended as serious instruments, frequently include sculptural visual features.
-If you are considering getting one of these instruments it is important to be aware how a focus on visual features can negatively impact playability.
+If you are considering getting one of these instruments, it is important to be aware of how they can impact playability:

-- Visual features can get in the way, and prevent good playing technique being used.
-For example a visual feature on the inside of the tail may look good, but can get in the way.
-There is a technique called the palm grip, and if this is done on such an ocarina, the protrusion will dig into your hand.
+- Visual features can get in the way.
+For example, a visual feature on the inside of the tail may look good, but can get in the way.
+If you play the high notes using the palm grip, the protrusion will dig into your hand.

-The opposite of the second design, with the chamber curling toward the player, is even worse as the right hand would be left scrunched very close to your face.
+The opposite, with the chamber curling toward the player, would leave your right hand very close to your face.

 When considering the impact of any visual change, consider how it impacts the ocarina's primary balance.
-Unless designed with a very heavy mouthpiece, a curved body is going to tend to be front-heavy for example, which makes the left thumb hole harder to open.
+For instance, unless designed with a very heavy mouthpiece, a curved body is going to tend to be front-heavy.

 Multichambered ocarinas